hxr6344/IGME230/230-project-1-content.md

 Also discuss player motivation.
 Give a short summary of what the player is trying to accomplish in the game.
 Some of this will be recycled from the High Concept section above.
 ## V. Aesthetics

-Graphics style - abstract, cartoonish, photo-realistic?.
+Graphics style - Cartoonish

-Sound - probably pretty simple - 8-bit, ambient, techno, looped, procedural?

-Discuss the types of sound your game has: scoring, effect, UI, background, zone (varies by player location)?
+Sound - Ambient

+Scoring Sound-
+Death Sound-
+Eating Sound-
+Background Sound-

 ## VI.
 Gameplay
 Mechanics